Families and Children

 There are no age restrictions but we do ask that you contact us in advance if your child is new to Shambhala Child Care, is 3 years or younger, or has special needs.

-Parents are invited to participate in child care with children younger than 2 years old.
+Parents are requested to participate in child care when their children are 2 years or younger.
 Children 12 years or older, young adults, and elderly family members who enjoy being with children are encouraged to participate or volunteer with the child care team.

 Shambhala Child Care has no set curriculum.
 Exposure to stories and activities with Shambhala Buddhist themes and simple activities to cultivate awareness may be introduced when appropriate.
 Kindness, cooperation, caring, respect, and responsibility to community are all values of the child care.
 We emphasize working together, caring for the Center, discovery, and celebrating the natural world.
 Physical exercise, art, and meditation are some of the common activities of the child care.

 Outdoor activities are an important part of experiencing the world through the senses and developing mindfulness, so please ensure children are prepared with rain boots, clothes that can get muddy, appropriate outerwear for rain, snow, sun, etc., and maybe even an extra set of pants.

-Shambhala Daycare is coordinated by Robin Willett and the Child Care Team.
+Shambhala Daycare child care team is led by Robin Willett.
 Please contact Robin with any questions or comments.